Texas First-Time Home Buyers

 Estimate only · assumes you qualify for a DPA program & a cooperative seller

 Programs run roughly 2–5%.
+Starting at 3.5% — enough to cover an FHA down payment in full.
 Beto confirms what you qualify for.

 Lender, title, escrows & prepaids.
 Often 3–5% of price.